Arzaghi/sparse/README.md

 # Modern C++ Sparse Container

-a header only C++11 sparse template container.
-Sparse container interface looks like other C++ standard template containers such as std::vector.
-However in a sparse container only the effective values will be stored.
-So it is a great replacement for std::vector where the sparsity of the container is greather than 0.5
+a header-only C++11 sparse template container.
+Sparse container interface looks like other C++ standard template containers such as `std::vector<T>`.
+However, in a sparse container, only the effective values will be stored.
+So it could be a great replacement for `std::vector` where the sparsity of the container is greater than 0.5

 ## What is a Sparse Matrix/Array?